insiya-wakeel/supermarket-sales-dashboard/README.md

 💡 **Purpose**

-   This project demonstrates
+ This dashboard enables sales leaders, regional managers, and analysts to:
-      * Proficiency in building interactive dashboards
+    ✔ Proficiency in building interactive dashboards
-      * Storytelling using bookmarks and navigation buttons
-      * Ability to uncover business insights from supermarket data
+    ✔ Storytelling using bookmarks and navigation buttons ✔ Ability to uncover business insights from supermarket data